FarmDyn/documentation/docs/FarmDynDocumentation/ModelDescription/BuildingsAndMachines/machinery.md

            );
 ```

-These information on required field operation and related resource requirements and cost in crop production determine
+These information on required field operation and related resource requirements and cost in crop production determine:

 1. The **number of necessary field working days** and *monthly labour
     need* per ha (excluding the time used for fertilisation, which is